Matt Quinn

 Matthew Richard Quinn (born 28 February 1993) is a New Zealand born cricketer who plays for Kent County Cricket Club.

 Quinn was born in New Zealand and played for Auckland, making his List A cricket debut in February 2013 in the 2012–13 Ford Trophy.
 At the end of 2015, he signed a three-year contract with Essex County Cricket Club.
 Quinn has a British passport so is not regarded as an overseas player.
 On 5 May 2021, Quinn joined Kent County Cricket Club on loan for their next four matches in the 2021 County Championship.
 On 16 June 2021, Quinn signed a three-year contract with Kent to start from 2022 and also rejoined on loan for the remainder of the 2021 season.
 He signed a one-year contract extension with the club in October 2024.
+Quinn agreed a contract extension tying him into the club until at least the end of the 2027 season in December 2025.